 Young athletes, such as gymnasts, football players, or wrestlers, can develop a stress fracture in this region as a result of repetitive stress and loading of the spine.
 Because of the constant and repetitive forces the low back experiences, this fracture may not completely heal.
 In about 5% of the population, there is a developmental deficiency which ultimately results in a break in the junction between the front and back of one of the lower vertebrae of the lumbar spine.

 What are the symptoms?

-Spondylolysis or acute fracture of the pars in the young (adolescent) patients typically presents with low back pain.
-Patients will often describe pain that is reproduced by leaning backwards and extending the lumbar spine.
+Spondylolysis or acute fracture of the pars in the young (adolescent) patients typically present with low back pain.
+Patients will often describe the pain that is reproduced by leaning backward and extending the lumbar spine.